Electrolyte: Polymer electrolytes

 Dry polymer electrolytes differ from liquid and gel electrolytes in that salt is dissolved directly into the solid medium.
 Usually it is a relatively high-dielectric constant polymer (PEO, PMMA, PAN, polyphosphazenes, siloxanes, etc.) and a salt with low lattice energy.
 In order to increase the mechanical strength and conductivity of such electrolytes, very often composites are made, and inert ceramic phase is introduced.
 There are two major classes of such electrolytes: polymer-in-ceramic, and ceramic-in-polymer.

 Organic plastic electrolytes

 Organic ionic plastic crystals – are a type organic salts exhibiting mesophases (i.e. a state of matter intermediate between liquid and solid), in which mobile ions are orientationally or rotationally disordered while their centers are located at the ordered sites in the crystal structure.
 They have various forms of disorder due to one or more solid–solid phase transitions below the melting point and have therefore plastic properties and good mechanical flexibility as well as an improved electrode-electrolyte interfacial contact.
 In particular, protic organic ionic plastic crystals (POIPCs), which are solid protic organic salts formed by proton transfer from a Brønsted acid to a Brønsted base and in essence are protic ionic liquids in the molten state, have found to be promising solid-state proton conductors for fuel cells.
 Examples include 1,2,4-triazolium perfluorobutanesulfonate and imidazolium methanesulfonate.

+Chemical analysis

+In chemical kinetics and thermodynamics, an inert salts are used to adjust the ionic strength of a solution.
+The presence of these electrolytes affects the activity coefficients of ionic species.
+In this way, conditional equilibrium and rate constants can be determined independent of ionization phenomena.
+For these purposes, salts are selected such that both the cations and the anions do not participate in the reactions under investigation.
+They are intended to only influence the ionic strength.